 This family-owned museum offers a different way to experience the cultural heritage of Crete!
-First of all, the buildings that make the museum have been built using only elements such as like wood and stone, and no machinery!
+First of all, the buildings that make the museum has been built using only elements such as like wood and stone, and no machinery!
 Yes, the old good way of using bare hands and imagination!

 The complex consists of several exhibitions and open-air areas.
 Here, you can learn about the everyday life of Cretan folks through carefully recreated rooms and workshops.
 This place breathes tradition, legends, and ethnological heritage.

 If you visit, do go for the audio guide as it explains everything in detail.
 Kids love this place since it’s possible for them to touch all the tools and even try to work them.